 Lakeland is a larger medium-sized city located in the state of Florida.
 With a population of 106,420 people and 63 constituent neighborhoods, Lakeland is the 23rd largest community in Florida.

-Unlike some cities, Lakeland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lakeland are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakeland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lakeland is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakeland who work in office and administrative support (15.30%), sales jobs (12.36%), and management occupations (8.19%).
+There are especially a lot of people living in Lakeland who work in office and administrative support (14.88%), sales jobs (13.16%), and management occupations (8.60%).

 The most common language spoken in Lakeland is English.
 Other important languages spoken here include Spanish and French.